NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 A synthetic physiologically-active analog of vitamin D, specifically the vitamin D3 form.
 Calcitriol regulates calcium in vivo by promoting absorption in the intestine, reabsorption in the kidneys, and, along with parathyroid hormone, regulation of bone growth.
 A calcitriol receptor-binding protein appears to exist in the mucosa of human intestine.
 Calcitriol also induces cell cycle arrest at G0/G1 phase of the cell cycle, cell differentiation, and apoptosis, resulting in inhibition of proliferation of some tumor cell types.
 This agent may be chemopreventive for colon and prostate cancers.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonym: 1,25-dihydroxycholecalciferol US brand name: Rocaltrol Abbreviations: 1,25(OH)2-D3